GetStream/stream-chat-swift/README.md

 ### Carthage

 To integrate Stream Chat into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```
 github "GetStream/stream-chat-swift"
 ```

 Then run: `carthage update --platform iOS --new-resolver`.
 This will build frameworks: `StreamChatCore.framework` and `StreamChat.framework` into `<Path to your Project>/Carthage/Build/iOS/` from where you can add them to your project and link them with your app target.
 Follow with these steps:

-- Open your Xcode project.
+- Open your Xcode project
-- Select the project in the Navigator.
+- Select the project in the Navigator
-- Select your app target.
+- Select your app target
-- Open `General` panel.
+- Open `General` panel
-- Click the `+` button in the `Linked Franeworks and Libraries` section.
+- Click the `+` button in the `Linked Franeworks and Libraries` section
-- Click the `Add Other...` and add `StreamChatCore.framework` in `<Path to your Project>/Carthage/Build/iOS/`.
+- Click the `Add Other...` and add `StreamChatCore.framework` in `<Path to your Project>/Carthage/Build/iOS/`
-- Add `StreamChat.framework` if you need UI components.
+- Add `StreamChat.framework` if you need UI components
-- Open `Build Phases` panel.
+- Open `Build Phases` panel
-- Click the `+` button and select `New Run Script Phase`.
+- Click the `+` button and select `New Run Script Phase`
-- Set the content to: `/usr/local/bin/carthage copy-frameworks`.
+- Set the content to: `/usr/local/bin/carthage copy-frameworks`
 - Add to `Input Files`:
   - `$(SRCROOT)/Carthage/Build/iOS/StreamChatCore.framework`
   - `$(SRCROOT)/Carthage/Build/iOS/StreamChat.framework`